aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 ### Creating a Group

-Create a group with the name “default” as a child to the root group; as shown in the picture below.
+Create a group with the name "default" as a child to the root group; as shown in the picture below.
 Copy the group ID from the response, this will be required later.